-‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, Tony Beets Takes Revenge
+‘Gold Rush’: Todd Hoffman Final Act, Parker Schnabel Sets Gold Record, And Tony Beets Takes Revenge

 This Gold Rush special promises to be a roller coaster ride, as the Hoffman crew has experienced some of the biggest highs and some of the craziest lows on the show.

-The Hoffman team has sought their millions in gold by mining in Alaska, the Yukon, Oregon, Colorado and even Guyana, South America, to mixed results.
+The Hoffman team has sought their millions in gold by mining in Alaska, the Yukon, Oregon, Colorado, and even Guyana, South America, with mixed results.
 Relive it all next week on Discovery.